However long, your journey starts with your first step

 This is ME ………………… and this is …………………… YOU

 Either way, we both have feelings about what we see and notice.
 It is not easy to convey these feelings.
-It is rather too easy to tell me how I should feel, rather than accept the feeling labels I offer to you.
+It is rather too easy to tell me how I should feel, rather than accept the labels I offer to you in any conversation.

 I need to accept and absorb an alternative idea in my head, rather than be ‘told’ it by you.
 Even teachers of children and young people soon learn that is a human need too often overlooked.

 A useful safe experiment I have offered to couples is to take time to explore their expectations of their relationship.
 I advise people to generate their expectations on their own – before talking about them to their partners.
 That way, we can discover just how far apart some of our expectation are!

 In the real world, I might be increasingly inclined to diminish that dissonance by blaming my nearest and dearest for its existence, rather than consider whether there is something I can do about my dissonant experiences.

-Now, if after all that, I can start to unravel the crossed wires that exist within me relating to these eight levels – and you can do the same thing – we would then need to unravel the connecting lines between the two of us.
-Also, what about others who surround us.
-Romeo and Juliet had lots of problems in that area as both wre from the ‘other side of the sides’, as they say.
+Now, if after all that, I can start to unravel the crossed wires that exist within me relating to these eight levels – as described above – and you can do the same thing – we would then need to unravel the connecting lines between the two of us.
+Also, what about others who surround us?
+Romeo and Juliet had lots of problems in that area as both were from the ‘other side of the sides’.
 It was not just about other people, but also about Verona, the place in which they lived.